 Accurate diagnosis and treatment of cardiac arrhythmias, particularly atrial fibrillation and flutter, is a common area of concern for primary care physicians and advanced practice providers.
 Although common, some drug therapies have significant toxicities.
 Updated information regarding cardioversion, a common method of treating atrial arrhythmias, and its effectiveness will be reviewed as well as ablation therapy.
 Ablation therapy is now a more mature therapeutic option, though data regarding the longitudinal effectiveness of this therapy has altered the perception as to who is a good candidate for this treatment modality.
 Additionally, we will address the role of SGLT2 inhibitors.
 Finally, we will examine current and evolving information regarding COVID in cardiovascular medicine.

 This activity is designed for physicians, nurse practitioners, physician assistants, pharmacists, nurses and other allied health personnel working in the field of primary care who treat and evaluate patients in need of prevention and treatment of cardiovascular diseases.

 Elements of Competence

-This CE activity has been designed to improve learner competence and focuses on the American Board of Medical Specialties' areas of patient care and procedural skills, and medical knowledge.
+This CE activity has been designed to improve learner competence and focuses on the American Board of Medical Specialties' areas of patient care and procedural skills, medical knowledge, and interprofessional and communication skills.

-This activity also focuses on the Interprofessional competencies of roles/responsibilities, interprofessional communication, and teams/teamwork.
+This activity focuses on the Interprofessional competencies of roles/responsibilities, interprofessional communication, and teams/teamwork.